-Any question of interpretation regarding the Student Code shall be referred to the Vice President of Student and Enrollment Services for final determination.

-The Student Code will be reviewed every three years under the direction of the Vice President of Student and Enrollment Services.
+- 1. Any question of interpretation regarding the Student Code shall be referred to the Dean of Student Success for final determination. - 2.
+The Student Code will be reviewed every three years under the direction of the Senior Vice President for Innovation and Strategic Planning.